-When you’re looking for quality HVAC services, you likely want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for sure?
-One of the most consistent ways to check if an HVAC technician has experience is by looking for their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.
+When you’re looking for quality HVAC services, you usually want a technician that understands what they’re doing.
+Many service companies advertise experienced staff, but how can you know for certain?
+One of the best ways to check if an HVAC technician is knowledgeable is by looking for their certifications.
+HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

-There are a variety of HVAC certifications available.
-Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about some of the most common HVAC certifications you’ll find in your search for services.
+There are many HVAC certifications available.
+Some prioritize a core body of knowledge professionals should possess, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll compare key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification testing.
-To pass, applicants must achieve a minimum score of 70%.
+Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
+To pass, participants must achieve a minimum score of 70%.
 To maintain NATE certification, technicians must receive additional education or take another exam every two years.

-Complete certification is a multiyear process consisting of four separate tests.
-The first two are offered for entry-level technicians while the other set of exams provide full certification along with senior-level status:
+Total certification is a multiyear process made up of four separate tests.
+The first two are offered for entry-level technicians while the final set of exams provide full certification along with senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can add onto any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.

-- Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC equipment.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
+Technicians will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC products.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians have to be certified in two specialty services—one in heating and one in air conditioning—to be eligible to apply for the senior certificate.
+Technicians have to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
-ASHRAE and its members offer research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and healthy indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members share research and education about HVAC systems with the intent to promote sustainability, energy efficiency and healthy indoor air quality.
 Through their work, ASHRAE creates industry standards with federal recognition.
-These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Most of ASHRAE standards are relevant to commercial properties and industrial facilities, as they typically have the highest rates of energy use.
-They’ll study how HVAC system design can be improved as well as how equipment should be installed and serviced.
+Most of ASHRAE standards are concerned with commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
 ASHRAE also studies how the engineering and architectural design of the building itself influences energy use.

 Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization calls for rigorous training and conducts sessions for participants to complete both on-site and online.
-Contractors looking for accreditation have two programs to select from:
+This organization calls for rigorous training and offers sessions for members to complete both on-site and online.
+Contractors looking for accreditation have two programs to pick from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties such as homes and apartments.

 - The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are completed to make sure members maintain their expertise.
+Random audits are completed to ensure members maintain their expertise.

-Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are separate from the NATE certification exams but cover similar topics.
-Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
+Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are distinguished from the NATE certification exams but encompass similar topics.
+Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are also available for commercial refrigeration.

-The Environmental Protection Agency provides substantial regulations for the HVAC industry.
+The Environmental Protection Agency provides substantial regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for varying levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement are made up of a broad range of competency tests for varying levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
+Further testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
-Benefits of choosing certified HVAC technicians include:
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+Benefits of hiring certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will earn certifications to demonstrate their expertise.
-When you see a service company in Magnolia offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to improve their expertise.
+When you find a service company in Magnolia offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Professionals who devote the time and resources necessary for these certifications often require less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.
+Can help lower costs and speed up services: Technicians who devote the time and resources needed for these certifications often use less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Magnolia, consider requesting an appointment with JTech Mechanical.
 Get in touch by giving us a call at 281-231-8768 today.